1470 - 1541 (23 Sivan 5301) JACOB POLLACK (Prague-Cracow-Eretz Israel)

 Rabbi and Halachic Leader.
 Berab became Rabbi of Fez at the age of 18 and was considered one of the most influential halachic leaders of North Africa, Syria and Eretz Israel.
-Berab, under the messianic influence of the era, was a strong proponent of reviving the official Semichah program which would then lead to the forming of a new Sanhedrin (a combination of a supreme court and ruling body).
+Berab, under the messianic influence of the era, was a strong proponent of reviving the official Semichah program which would then lead to the forming of a new Sanhedrin (a combination of a supreme court and ruling body)(see 1538).
 It would have been the first since the destruction of the second temple.
 However it was never instituted, due to differences with other rabbis and his having to leave Eretz Israel.

 1474 May 16, SEGOVIA (Spain)

 Minister Pacheco used an attack he organized against "New Christians" as a diversion in an attempt to capture the citadel of Segovia (and perhaps the King).
-Although the plot was discovered in time, the Marranos were attacked anyway by an organized mob.
+Although the plot was discovered in time, the Conversos were attacked anyway by an organized mob.
 Men, woman and children were murdered.

 1474 December, DON HENRY IV (Castile, Spain)

 Don Henry IV died, and with his death fell the last barrier to the full persecution of the Jews.
 His half sister, Isabella, ascended the throne of Castile.
 Within five years her consort Ferdinand succeeded his father, John II of Aragon, thereby uniting most of Christian Spain.

 C. 1475 - 1554 BENVENIDA ABRAVANEL (Naples -Ferrara)